Central Railway zone: Main Lines in the Central Railway zone

-One of the oldest and important railway project of central railway zone was Kalyan-Ahmednagar railway project which was in planning stage since British regime.
+One of the oldest and important railway project of central railway zone was Kalyan-Ahmednagar railway project, which was in planning stage since British regime.
 It was referred to as 3rd ghat project.
-A survey was carried out in 1973, 2000, 2006, 2014 etc, and the project was in the Railways Board pink book in 2010 but unfortunately the project was not started.
-The alignment length of this project was 184 km and it could have been shortest route for Marathwada, Andhra and Telangana.
-The major challenge for this project is 18.96 km long tunnel in Malshej Ghat section.
+A survey was carried out in 1973, 2000, 2006, 2014 etc, and the project was in the Railways Board pink book in 2010, but the project stalled.
+The alignment length of this project was 184 km, and it could have been the shortest route for Marathwada, Andhra Pradesh and Telangana.
+The major challenge for this project is 18.96 km long tunnel in the Malshej Ghat section.

-Malshej Kriti samiti is following for Kalyan-Ahmednagar railway project.
-Kalyan-Murbad section which is first phase of this project is already under survey stage.
+Malshej Kruti Samiti is pursuing for Kalyan-Ahmednagar railway project.
+The Kalyan-Murbad section, which is the first phase of this project, is already under survey stage.